surge-sh/grunt-surge/README.md

 # grunt-surge

-Easily get static builds online with Grunt.
+Easily deploy to a CDN with Grunt.

 ## Getting Started